root-project/root/tree/ntuple/v7/doc/architecture.md

 The page source can be restricted to a certain entry range.
 This allows for optimizing the page lists that are being read.
-And it allows for optimizing the cluster pool to not read-ahead beyond the limits.
+Additionally, it allows for optimizing the cluster pool to not read-ahead beyond the limits.

 Storage Backends
 ----------------